 Today the 220 hectare estate is run by his children, Paolo and Lucia.
 Paolo’s children Alex and Ester are also now involved in the business.
 In total, 53ha are devoted to Sangiovese Grosso, producing the highly acclaimed Brunello di Montalcino, with the rest dedicated to Merlot, Cabernet Sauvignon and Syrah.
 The estate has two cellars, the historical cellar dedicated to the ageing of the most prestigious wines located beneath the 17th century Ciacci Piccolomini d’Aragona Palazzo, and the new cellar near the village of Castelnuovo dell’Abate, now the estate headquarters.

 The wines themselves receive global acclaim and recognition, and Ciacci Piccolomini d’Aragona is recognised as one of the world’s top producers of Brunello di Montalcino thanks to the commitment to the terroir and traditional winemaking practices.
-Not content with just producing wines, the estate also produces a top quality Grappa di Brunello Riserva Pianrosso and two exceptional olive oils, from the estate’s own olive groves.
+Not content with just producing wines, the estate also produces a top quality Grappa di Brunello Riserva Pianrosso and a fully organic Extra Virgin Olive Oil, from the estate’s own olive groves.